• Home

 Additional Information

 This handy pocket-size (6 by 9 inch) guide is based on the UNCLASSIFIED Oct 2019 Chart from the Office of Naval Intelligence.
-It contains a precise silhouette for ships operated by China People's Liberation Army, Navy, Naval Auxiliary, China Coast Guard, Maritime Militia, Maritime Transport and Border Defense, Maritime Safety Administration, China Rescue, and Other Chinese Government Organizations.
+It features a precise silhouette of the military hardware operated by the People's Liberation Army, as well as units from the China Coast Guard, Maritime Militia, Maritime Transport, Border Defense, Maritime Safety Administration, and other Chinese government organizations.
+Understanding this guide is essential for grasping the nuances of Chinese military strategy.

 Learn More